Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space: Preliminaries and protocol

 with precision $\varepsilon$ and probability of success $(1-\delta)\in(0,1)$ after short time steps $t=\cO(\mathrm{poly}(\ell)\varepsilon)$.
 The overall total evolution time of the algorithm is

-If $\abs{\Jf} =1$, i.e., if we learn only one triple, then one can drop the regularity assumption on $V$, and it is enough to assume that $V$ is relatively bounded with respect to $-\Delta$ (which in particular includes the Coulomb potential in $d=3$). \end{theorem} The proof and a discussion of the related methods is given in \Cref{sec:methods}.
-At this point we would like to highlight the interplay between $\ell$ and $\varepsilon$ --- a phenomenon characteristic of the continuous-space learning case: \begin{remark}[Precision vs.~pollution] If the potential is highly irregular over the domain $[0, L]^d$, even classical interpolation requires a large number of points to achieve an accurate approximation.
+If $\abs{\Jf}$ = 1, i.e., if only a single triple is learned, then the regularity assumption on V can be removed.
+It suffices to assume that V is relatively bounded with respect to $-\Delta$, which includes the Coulomb potential in $d = 3$. \end{theorem} \begin{remark}[Notation] The term $\widehat{\omega}_{\j}$ is used if there is a triple labeled by $\j'$ including $\j$ such that an estimator is constructed by the above algorithm and theorem. \end{remark} The proof and a discussion of the related methods are given in \Cref{sec:methods}.
+At this point, we would like to highlight the interplay between $\ell$ and $\varepsilon$ --- a phenomenon characteristic of the continuous-space learning case: \begin{remark}[Precision vs.~pollution] If the potential is highly varying over the domain $[0, L]^d$, even classical interpolation requires a large number of points to achieve an accurate approximation.
 In our setting, this difficulty is further compounded by the uncertainty principle of quantum mechanics.
-Accurately probing such irregular potentials necessitates constructing many particles within a confined region.
+Accurately probing such varying potentials necessitates constructing many particles within a confined region.
 Consequently, the fermionic wave packets increasingly resemble Dirac delta distributions, directly influencing the total evolution time as reflected in our bound. \end{remark}